cuba-platform/cuba-dnd/README.md

 }
 ```

-Define index of component to which we drop (indexTo) and index of transferable component in the target layout (indexFrom).
-The last index is necessary if component is replaced in its layout.
-If component is dragged from another layout indexFrom will be -1.
+Define the index of component to which we drop (indexTo) and the index of transferable component in the target layout (indexFrom).
+The last index is necessary if the component is replaced in its layout.
+If a component is dragged from another layout, indexFrom will be -1.

 ```Java
 int indexTo = details.getOverIndex();
 int indexFrom = targetLayout.indexOf(tComponent);
 ```

-Create reference to the object that will be added to the layout and check whether component drag from another layout or it is just reordering in the source layout;
+Create reference to the object that will be added to the layout and check whether component is dragged from another layout, or it is just a reordering within the source layout;

 ```Java
 Component componentToAdd;